noumaaaan/TicketmasterAPI/README.md

 </table>

 ## TODO
 - Unit and UI Testing
+- Greater error handling
 - Ability to save events/venues/attractions into a 'favourite' section using SwiftData
 - Localise strings
 - Walkthrough screen